 Finding local influencers can be challenging.
 Even more so if you’re not physically located in that city, or if you need to reach influencers with audiences in lots of different target cities at scale.

-With the right techniques & tools, it’s possible to find the perfect partners to promote your brand on a local level.
+With the right techniques & tools, it’s possible to find the perfect partners to promote your brand with local influencer marketing.
 Here’s how.

 By far, the most effective of these techniques is to use an influencer search tool.
-In particular, I’m going to demonstrate how to find local influencers using Modash, because:
+In particular, I’m going to demonstrate how to find local influencers using Modash.

 When you land in the Modash dashboard, you’ll see a screen that looks something like this: